pos-dev/samoa-embassy/wp-content/plugins/wpforms-lite/readme.txt

 Syed Balkhi

 == Changelog ==

+= 1.8.0.2 =
+- Changed: Updated DOMPurify library to 3.0.1.
+- Fixed: An error occurred when the DreamHost Panel Login plugin and WPForms Lite were both active and WPForms Pro was activated.
+- Fixed: Form template block in the Form Builder could overflow the container on smaller screen sizes.
+- Fixed: Long links in the HTML email messages did not wrap and caused overflow issues.
+- Fixed: Google reCAPTCHA v2 could not be reset on server-side validation failure.

+= 1.8.0.1 =
+- Added: Prevent spam submissions using the new Cloudflare Turnstile anti-spam integration.
+You can find it on the Settings > CAPTCHA page.
+- Changed: Non-public taxonomies should not be displayed in Dynamic Choices' available sources.
+- Changed: External usage of removed PHP classes is now handled gracefully without generating fatal errors.
+- Changed: The performance of the Email field validation is improved when using an allowlist or denylist.
+- Changed: Updated DOMPurify library to 2.4.3.
+- Fixed: The Dropdown field text indentation was incorrect in the Form Builder in Firefox.
+- Fixed: Various notification modals' titles had inconsistent sizes in the Form Builder.
+- Fixed: Validation errors in various modals were inconsistent in the Form Builder.
+- Fixed: When duplicating an inactive field, the settings of the active field are now removed properly.
+- Fixed: Some cache files were unnecessarily re-downloaded on the front end.
+- Fixed: Users with roles other than Administrator could not add the reCAPTCHA/hCaptcha field and dismiss notices even if they had sufficient permissions.
+- Fixed: Number Slider field validation failed if a maximum value was not a multiple of steps..
+- Fixed: HTML markup in the Default Text of Paragraph Text fields was not being displayed on the front end and in the Form Builder preview.

 = 1.7.9.1 =
 - Fixed: Incorrect spacing around the Submit button in the Form Builder was fixed.